mj-will/intro2ml/docs/_topics/t0_classification_regression.md

 Each have their pros and cons and see use in different scenarios but at a simple level they serve the same purpose.
 The notebooks for this tutorial will use Keras in Tensorflow since it is supported natively in Google Colab

 We start with a classification.
-The following notebook demonstrates how to train a neural network to classify handwritten digists from the MNIST dataset:
+The following notebook demonstrates how to train a neural network to classify handwritten digits from the MNIST dataset:

 #### Classification example: [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/mj-will/intro2ml/blob/master/notebooks/classification-MLP.ipynb)